-The actual Nepad document was publicly launched in Abuja by African heads of state on 23 October 2001.
-In February 2002, global elites celebrated Nepad at venues ranging from the World Economic Forum to a summit of self-described 'progressive' national leaders (but including Britain's Tony Blair) who gathered in Stockholm to forge a global 'Third Way'.
-Elite eyes were turning to the 'scar on the world's conscience' (as Blair described Africa), hoping Nepad would serve as a large enough bandaid, for G8 leaders at their June 2002 summit in Canada had rejected Mbeki's plea for an annual \$64 billion in new aid, loans and investments for Africa.25 He was simply not a sufficiently reliable deputy sheriff for imperialism, at that stage.
+23. T Mbeki, 'Briefing at the World Economic Forum meeting: Millennium Africa Renaissance Program - implementation issues,' Davos, Switzerland, 28 January 2001, hoping Nepad would serve as a large enough bandaid, for G8 leaders at their June 2002 summit in Canada had rejected Mbeki's plea for an annual \$64 billion in new aid, loans and investments for Africa.
+He was simply not a sufficiently reliable deputy sheriff for imperialism, at that stage.
 The main reason for doubts about Mbeki's commitment to neoliberalism and the rule of law was his repeated defense of the continent's main violator of liberal norms, Mugabe.
 This loyalty was in spite of Nepad promises such as: 'Africa undertakes to respect the global standards of democracy, the core components of which include political pluralism, allowing for ... fair, open and democratic elections periodically organised to enable people to choose their leaders freely.'
-Mbeki would term Zimbabwe's demonstrably unfree and unfair March 2002 presidential election 'legitimate', and repeatedly opposed punishment of the Mugabe regime by the Commonwealth and the UN http://www.au2002.gov.za/docs/speeches/mbeki010128.htm.
+Mbeki would term Zimbabwe's demonstrably unfree and unfair March 2002 presidential election 'legitimate', and repeatedly opposed punishment of the Mugabe regime by the Commonwealth and the UN Human Rights Commission.
+In February 2003, South African foreign minister Dlamini-Zuma stated, 'We will never criticise Zimbabwe.'
+The Nepad secretariat's Dave Malcomson, responsible for international liaison and co-ordination, then admitted to a reporter, 'Wherever we go, Zimbabwe is thrown at us as the reason why Nepad's a joke.'